kamilburda/gimp-export-layers/docs/sections/Advanced-Usage.md

 **Include layers**

 Export all layers that are not groups.
-This is enabled by default.
+This constraint is enabled by default.

 **Include layer groups**